No Bones About It: Real Bones May Not Be Appropriate for Recreational Chewing

 Ultimately, it’s your decision

 Whether you treat your canine companion to real bones for recreational chewing is up to you.
 Many dogs gnaw on raw bones without incident.
 But many dogs also experience issues.
-Keep in mind, too, there are plenty of other commercially available chew toys and simulated bones that your dog can chew on that are safe for him.
+Keep in mind, too, there are plenty of other commercially available chew toys and simulated bones that your dog can chew on that are safe for him or her.
 Your veterinarian can recommend a chew treat that’s safe for your BFF.
-If, after talking with your veterinarian, you decide it’s appropriate to give your dog a real raw bone, please supervise your dog when he’s chewing on it (or any other pet-friendly chew toy) and use caution.
+If, after talking with your veterinarian, you decide it’s appropriate to give your dog a real raw bone, please supervise your dog when he or she is chewing on it (or any other pet-friendly chew toy) and use caution.